How GPS Fleet Management Systems Work: Technology and Process Explained

 • Internal backup batteries for continuous operation

-• Antenna systems for optimal signal reception
+• Antenna systems for effective signal reception

 • Power management circuits for system protection